 Average Weather for Boating

-Boating season runs from late spring through September.
+The season runs from late spring through September.
 Summers are warm and dry, with highs in the 80s and low 90s.
-The dry climate and clear skies make for ideal lake days.
+Clear skies and low humidity make for ideal lake days.

 55+ Communities With Nearby Boating Options